Acebond/gomux/README.md

 # Gomux

 Gomux is a high-performance stream multiplexer inspired from [SiaMux](https://github.com/SiaFoundation/mux).
 It allows you to operate many distinct bidirectional streams on top of a single underlying connection.
+It transparently encrypts all data using XChaCha20-Poly1305 with a pre-shared key.

 ## Specification